arg-tech/aif-arg-datasets/README.md

 |[DialAM-2024](http://dialam.arg.tech)|The first shared task in dialogue argument mining where argumentation and dialogue information is modelled together in a domain-independent framework.
 It consists of two sub-tasks: the identification of propositional (argumentative) relations, and the identification of illocutionary (speech act) relations.|

 # Overview of our Pre-Trained Models

-<b>Please, cite us if you are using our models in your project.</b>

 | Model | Description | Paper Reference |
 | --- | --- | --- |